Michael Balcon

-Sir Michael Elias Balcon (19 May 1896 – 17 October 1977) was an English film producer known for his leadership of Ealing Studios in West London from 1938 to 1955.
+Sir Michael Elias Balcon (19 May 1896 – 17 October 1977) was an English film producer known for his leadership of Ealing Studios in west London from 1938 to 1956.
 Under his direction, the studio became one of the most important British film studios of the day.
 In an industry short of Hollywood-style moguls, Balcon emerged as a key figure, and an obdurately British one too, in his benevolent, somewhat headmasterly approach to the running of a creative organization.
 He is known for his leadership, and his guidance of young Alfred Hitchcock.

 Balcon had earlier co-founded Gainsborough Pictures with Victor Saville in 1923, later working with Gaumont British, which absorbed their studio.
 Later still he worked with MGM-British.
 In 1956 he founded a production company known as Ealing Films, and later headed British Lion Films.
 He served as chairman of the British Film Institute production board to help fund and encourage new work.

 Balcon was described in his obituary in The Times as a "pioneer of British films" who "had courage, energy and flair for showmanship".

 Background

-Born in Birmingham, Balcon was the youngest son and fourth of five children of Louis Balcon c.
+Born at Edgbaston, Birmingham, Balcon was the youngest son and fourth of five children of Louis Balcon c.
 1858–1946 and his wife, Laura (née Greenberg; c.
 1863–1934), Lithuanian Jewish immigrants from Latvia (then part of the Russian Empire) who had met in Britain.
-Growing up in a respectable but impoverished setting, in 1907 Balcon won a scholarship to Birmingham's George Dixon Grammar School, but had to leave in 1913 owing to his family's financial needs.
+His father described himself as a tailor, but rarely worked in that capacity; he "preferred to travel", including to South Africa, where his brother-in-law had settled.
+His wife was left to raise the children as best she could, but the family experienced poverty.
+Despite what he called a "respectable but impoverished" childhood, in 1907 Balcon won a scholarship to Birmingham's George Dixon Grammar School, where he had an "undistinguished" academic career, and had to leave in 1913 owing to his family's financial needs.
 A commemorative plaque was subsequently placed at George Dixon Grammar School, marking his notability as a film producer.
 He worked as a jeweller's apprentice, was turned down for service in the First World War because of defective eyesight, and joined the Dunlop Rubber Company's huge plant at Aston Cross in 1915, rising to become personal assistant to the managing director.